-What is Nimbex (cisatracurium)?
+What is Nimbex?

-Cisatracurium is given before general anesthesia in preparing you for surgery.
-Cisatracurium helps keep your body still during surgery.
-It also relaxes your throat so a breathing tube can be more easily inserted before the surgery.
+Nimbex is used to relax the muscles to help keep your body still during surgery.
+This medicine also relaxes your throat so a breathing tube can be more easily inserted before the surgery.

-Cisatracurium may also be used for purposes not listed in this medication guide.
+Nimbex may also be used for purposes not listed in this medication guide.

 a nerve-muscle disorder such as myasthenia gravis;

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood);

 an allergic reaction to any anesthesia medicine.

-How is cisatracurium given?
+How is Nimbex given?